SoroushKadineh/Privacy-Policy-/README.md

 **Automatic Data Collection**

 We may work with analytics companies (Google Analytics for Firebase) to help us understand how the Application is being used, such as the frequency and duration of usage.
+We use AdMob for serving ads.
+Policies of AdMob could be found here: https://policies.google.com/privacy?hl=en.

 **What are my opt-out rights?**